joolfe/postman-util-lib/README.md

 - Customize a little the jeckill theme.
 - Create docs to explain how to use it
 - Play with github actions to do the work when push new versions.
+- Where could i put the bundle published correctly?? have a look and test
+- Postman version compatible with the library (just the ones i really test please )

 # Pending Docs

 - Put a logo in the redme
 - Put logo in the docs
+- Put icons in the fatures and think in more features.
 - Manual or Automatic (using postman) installation.
 - Explain where is going to be published.
 - Provided methods.